up previous

 Objective

-Pursue research and development in scientific computing.
+Pursue software research and development activities in high-performance computing.

 Current Research Interests